 Your students need to grab their favorite toys, or some construction paper and they can begin creating their own movie.
-My students spent hours at home working on their movie, I received emails from parents on just how much they enjoyed this project.
+My students even spent hours at home working on their movie, I received emails from parents on just how much they enjoyed this project.
 Even throughout the summer students were still sharing stop motion videos with me!
 I sent the project planning sheets digitally through Google Classroom, so I was able to track students progress.
-When the videos were finished, we watched them as a class over Zoom.

 Create a station and allow your students to rotate.
 Even if you only have one device in your classroom, let one student per week work on their movie.
 If you have multiple devices, spread your students out around the room, or let them film from their desk.
 Ask them to bring in props from home and store them in a baggie, so they have their own.
 Number your devices, this way the same student uses it that week.
 This is not ideal, but it still works!